Is the forex broker licensed and regulated?

 Instead, the responsibility mostly falls on a country-by-country basis.
 Most countries have a regulatory authority that lays down a framework of rules and standards that must be followed by retail forex brokers.

-These rules include being registered and licensed with the regulatory body, undergoing regular audits and reviews to ensure that companies comply with the regulatory requirements.
+These rules include being registered and licensed with the regulatory body, and undergoing regular audits and reviews to ensure that companies comply with the regulatory requirements.

 Each forex regulatory body operates within its own jurisdiction and regulation and enforcement vary significantly from country to country.